karel/gr-adapt/README.md

 ### Examples

-In the [examples](./examples) directory, three examples of using adaptive filter blocks are given for the following use cases:
+In the [examples](./examples) directory, examples of using adaptive filter blocks are given for the following use cases:

+- Adaptive line enhancer
 - Self-interference cancellation
 - System identification
 - Time delay estimation